Antonio López García

 On April 26, 2019, an individual exhibition is opened at the Silos Monastery.
 While focusing on some of his latest works of flowers, including a large part of his Rosas de Ávila series, they were joined by some of his representations of children, giving an introspective and contemplative character to the show.
 After almost six months, it closed on October 13, 2019.

 On February 17, 2020, his wife, the painter María Moreno, died at 86.
-In September 2020, a retrospective exhibition is inaugurated at the Bancaja Foundation in Valencia, which includes a wide selection of recent and in-process works.
-The exhibition, curated by Tomás and Boye Llorens, also shows a selected selection of works by María Moreno.
+In September 2020, a retrospective exhibition curated by Tomás and Boye Llorens is inaugurated at the Bancaja Foundation in Valencia, including a wide selection of recent and in-process works by Antonio.
+The exhibition also displayed a selected choice of works by María Moreno in two rooms.
+Although the show coincided with the Covid-19 pandemic, it was developed with the necessary measures and restrictions, achieving a good turnout which enabled its extension until February 28, 2021.

 Author: Beatriz Hidalgo Caldas